 Download our model code of conduct

-- Designed so you can adapt it to your trust's context and set it across your trust so local governors can sign up to it, too
+- Is designed so you can adapt it to your trust's context and set it across your trust, so local governors can sign up to it too

 - Takes account of relevant requirements and good practice